There are certain things that you can do during lectures when taking your notes to save yourself loads of time and effort in the future.

 This method helps you organise and condense your notes.
 Within 24 hours of taking the notes, review, revise and write questions you need to follow up with.
 Then write a brief summary of key points in the bottom space of the page.
 This helps to increase your understanding of the topic.

-If you miss something out in the lecture then leave a gap, add the information later from notes on Blackboard.
+If you miss something out in the lecture then leave a gap, add the information later from notes on Canvas.

 No one wants to open six month old notes only to find the key information just isn’t there!
 For a Cornell note taking template, click here.